storybook-eol/marionette/README.md

 # Storybook for marionette

+> **NOTE: This project is unmaintained and has been archived.
+If you wish to maintain it, please reach out to the Storybook maintainers on Discord at https://discord.gg/storybook**

 Storybook is a workshop for isolated component development, documentation, and testing.
 It is documented extensively at https://storybook.js.org.

 This repo contains \`@storybook/marionette\` and its examples.
 It has been extracted from the main [Storybook monorepo](https://github.com/storybookjs/storybook).